 Intoxicated individuals may be vulnerable targets as well as problematic offenders.
 Licensed premises must remove intoxicated customers from the premises or manage and supervise them in a 'place of safety' until they can be removed safely from the premises.

-The Act does not define a 'place of safety' and licensees should seek advice from the regulatory agencies before designating part of their premises as a place of safety.
-The expectations of the Police are that it would be a supervised area in which a person could not be served alcohol.
-It would be a stepping stone to leaving the premises, not a chill out zone where marginal customers can be placed until sober and then allowed back to the bar.
+The Act doesn't define 'place of safety' and licensees should seek advice from the regulatory agencies before designating part of their premises as a place of safety.
+The expectations of the Police are that it would be an area in which a person could not be served alcohol, and is supervised, and which is a stepping stone to leaving the premises.
+It is not a chill out zone where marginal customers can be placed until sober and then allowed back to the bar.
 'Places of safety' should be a last resort option, not the first.
 Your aim is to prevent customers from becoming intoxicated.